Skip to main content

 Getting the necessary documents to enter and stay in Canada takes several months, so we strongly advise you get started as soon as possible.

 Does the Canadian immigration process seem complicated?
 We have simplified it for you!
-Watch our videos to learn more about each step in the process.
+Watch our webinar to learn more about each step in the process.

 You can begin the immigration process when you receive your offer of admission.
 The Registrar’s Office (for regular students) or the International Office (for exchange students) will email you your offer of admission.
 You won’t receive a printed copy of your offer of admission by mail.
 This offer of admission, whether conditional or final, contains all the information required for your immigration process.